mtahmed/antnest/README.md

 The jobs are, by convention, defined in `jobs/` directory as python files.
 `reverse_strings.py` is one of the sample jobs provided.

+## Testing

+Requires `pytest` for testing.
+Simply run `py.test` from the root directory of the repository to run the tests.
+TODO: Test coverage

 # Contact

 - Muhammad Tauqir Ahmad